cardano-foundation/CIPs/CIP-????/README.md

 ## Path to Active
-This CIP may transition to active status once the Plutus version containing the `keccak_256` function is introduced in a node release and becomes available on the main-net.
+This CIP may transition to active status once the Plutus version containing the `keccak_256` function is introduced in a node release and becomes available on Mainnet.

 ### Acceptance Criteria
 * A Plutus binding is created for the `keccak256` function and included in a new version of Plutus.